100 – ELECTRIC SERVICE AVAILABILITY

 Central meter pole service may be provided upon request where such installation may be necessary to adequately supply power to the served premises.
 A meter pole shall be provided by the Cooperative in any case where a suitable building for mounting the meter is not available.

-The Cooperative will furnish the single-phase and the three-phase meter sockets.
+The Cooperative will furnish the single-phase and the three-phase meter socket for the installation.

 502 – Meter Reading